nazhar/ChemokineSwitch/README.md

 ```sh
 python sim.py
 ```
-This creates a directory named 'model_output' and write csv files with the simulation results.
+This creates a directory named 'model_output' and writes csv files with the simulation results.

-An short R script ```plot_sim_results.R``` is also included for plotting the results in figures similar to the ones in the paper.
+A short R script ```plot_sim_results.R``` is also included for plotting the results in figures similar to the ones in the paper.

 To generate a state transition diagram for each of the models for both moderate and severe injury: